tytydraco/yessleep/out/I_woke_up_next_to_my_dead_bloodless_girlfriend_The_police_are_certain_that_I_took_her_blood.md

 It *may* look like we were alone, like no one broke in, but it’s a cruel trick.
 My fingerprints *may* be the only ones that were found on her body, but they didn’t need to lift a single finger to bleed her out.

-So, I implore you - same as I’ve implored countless cops and detectives- don’t write me off because it’s easy.
+So, I implore you - same as I’ve implored countless others - don’t write me off because it’s easy.
 Don’t send me upriver for the rest of my life because it’s convenient.

 Read what I have to say.
 Then, consider the blood.